Jiangwb/SeisFlows-manual/docs/index.md

     -Fix some bugs in RTM.
 The original code failed to get correct adjoint source.

 4. `seisflows/solver/base.py`
     -Allow to use different STATION file for different SOURCE.
-The naming rule must be same.
+The naming rule must be the same.
 The station name must be STATIONS_(shot_index).
 Add a new parameter 'PAR.USER_DEFINE_STATION' to control this feature.
 Remember to set use_existing_STATIONS=.true. when you use this option.
 You can ignore 'PAR.USER_DEFINE_STATION' if you use a fixed receiver array in synthetic test.
-This fixed receiver array can be define either by STATIONS file under specfem2d-master/DATA or parameters in Par_file.
+This fixed receiver array can be defined either by STATIONS file under specfem2d-master/DATA or parameters in Par_file.

 5. Add script to create mask model and plot misfit curves